Health Professions Education

 • Gain expertise in utilizing innovative educational technologies and simulation-based learning tools for health professions instruction.

-• Explore the role of diversity, equity, inclusion, and belonging in health professions education and scholarship and develop strategies to mitigate unconscious bias and promote a culturally competent clinical and learning environment.
+• Explore the role of equity in health professions education and scholarship and develop strategies to mitigate unconscious bias and promote a culturally competent clinical and learning environment.

 Health Professions Education Courses